TherVacB: A therapeutic vaccine against hepatitis B

 Background

 Around 260 million humans, more than three percent of the world's population, are chronically infected by the hepatitis B virus.
-As a result, every year, 880,000 people worldwide die of liver failure or hepatocellular carcinoma.
+As a result, every year, more than 850,000 people worldwide die of liver failure or hepatocellular carcinoma.
 Currently no curative therapy is available.
 The therapies available to date inhibit virus replication, but need to be given long-term.
 As long as infected people cannot form an adequate immune response, the virus will survive.
-This is precisely where Prof. Ulrike Protzer, head of the Institute of Virology at Helmholtz Zentrum München and TUM and coordinator of the DZIF research area “Hepatitis”, and her team started.
+This is precisely where Prof. Ulrike Protzer, head of the Institute of Virology at Helmholtz Munich and TUM and coordinator of the DZIF research area “Hepatitis”, and her team started.

 Development

 Chronic hepatitis B occurs because the viral proteins can suppress the body's immune response so that the disease persists.
 The research team has now developed a method to knock down the expression of these viral proteins.
 This enables certain of the patient's immune cells, known as CD8+ T-cells, to be reactivated in a second step via the newly developed vaccine called TherVacB.
-In mice, this vaccination was able to generate both neutralizing antibodies and T-cell responses – the hepatitis B infection was cured.
-Preclinical and toxicological studies in mice are currently being carried out.
+In mice, this vaccination was able to generate both neutralizing antibodies and T-cell responses—the hepatitis B infection was cured.
 The vaccine is designed to target the majority of all hepatitis B viruses and therefore will be beneficial to most people infected worldwide.

 Partners in Germany